Installing the Web Gateway

-When you install InterSystems IRIS and choose a setup type of Development, Server, Custom (selecting the Web Server Gateway component), or Web Server (Windows platforms only), installation includes configuration of installed production web servers (IIS on Windows and Apache on Linux/UNIX®) and the Web Gateway.
+When you install InterSystems IRIS and choose a setup typeOpens in a new tab of Development, Server, Custom (selecting the Web Server Gateway component), or Web Server (Windows platforms only), the installer configures your existing production web servers (if the default types: IIS on Windows and Apache on Linux/UNIX®/macOS) and then installs the Web Gateway.
 If this is suitable for your use case, installing the web server and then installing InterSystems IRIS provides a working Web Gateway configuration for InterSystems IRIS instances without requiring any adjustment.

 Web Gateway Components and Physical Installation Paths

 Later sections in this guide describe how the Web Gateway components should be configured with all supported web servers.
-You should regard installation paths for components as examples rather than taking them literally.
 Also, the InterSystems installers create and maintain separate Web Gateway installations for the Private Web Server and any third-party web server that might be present on the same host.
-In this context ‘third-party web server’ refers to a web server that is not part of the software installed by InterSystems.
+In this context, third-party web server refers to a web server that is not part of the software installed by InterSystems.

 The precise installation location of Web Gateway components is not particularly critical provided:

 The physical installation paths match those given in the hosting web server configuration where appropriate.

 The security settings, in relation to required access for individual components, are adjusted appropriately.
 This is particularly important for Web Gateway components that are accessed directly by the web server because web servers are usually locked down to the extent that the files they are able to access (and executables that can be run) are carefully controlled.
 You should bear in mind that security considerations are also important for any Web Gateway configuration (and log) files that are accessed by Web Gateway binaries that are themselves bound to the web server core executable.